 Am I assessed as a PARS trainer?

-We don’t do any sort of formal assessment of trainers.
-We rely on your honesty to tell us about your training experience at the application stage, and your integrity to deliver great PARS training!
-Once you have joined the training team, we expect you to work with our Lead Internal Quality Assurer and the rest of the team to continuously improve our practice!
-We monitor the quality of all PARS training through the evaluation process for new and revised courses and feedback from participants, and provide regular feedback to trainers on this at our bi-monthly team meetings and on a one-to-one basis.
+At the application stage, we rely on your honesty to tell us about your training experience and your integrity to deliver great PARS training!
+Once you have joined the training team, we expect you to work with our Lead Internal Quality Assurer and the rest of the team to continuously improve our training.
+We monitor the quality of all PARS training through regular trainer observations, the evaluation process for new and revised courses and feedback from participants.
+We provide regular feedback to trainers at our bi-monthly team meetings and on a one-to-one basis.

 I’d like to join the PARS training team – how do I get started?

 The first stage is to complete an application form.
 We will then get in touch to let you know if this has met our criteria for becoming a PARS Licensed Trainer and set up an interview with Dr Shelly Newstead.
 If accepted as a potential new trainer at this stage, we will let you know how you can gain your PPP4 qualification which is mandatory for all PARS Licensed Trainers, regardless of previous knowledge and experience.